open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 Regions are located on the root window based on the value of the position attributes "top" and "left".
 These attributes define the position of the top left corner of the region as an offset from the top left corner of the root mixed stream, which is a percent of the vertical or horizontal dimension of the root mixed stream.

 ### 3.5.2 Enable SIP connectivity {#Conferencesection3_5_2}
 The MCU server supports connection from SIP clients.
 Before setting up SIP connectivity for rooms, make sure SIP server (like Kamailio) and related SIP user accounts are available.
 The SIP setting can be enabled through SDK or management console.
-On the console page, find the room that need to interact with SIP clients and click the related "SIP connectivity" field.
+On the console page, find the room that needs interacting with SIP clients and click the related "SIP connectivity" field.
 Then a SIP setting dialog titled "SIP connectivity for Room <id>" will show up as Figure 3-2:

 **Figure 3-2.
 SIP Connectivity Setting on Management Console**
 ![SIP Connectivity Setting](./pic/sipSetting.png)